shift happens

 TL;DR: the canvas as PDF download without a link to Holacracy.

-At one of my former employers, I worked intensively with my colleagues on the topics of salary, effectiveness, and contribution to the success of the company as part of self-organization and Holacracy.
+At one of my former employers, I worked intensively with my colleagues on salary, effectiveness, and contribution to the company’s success as part of self-organization and Holacracy.
 My colleague at the time, Daniel, and I gave a presentation on this topic at BedCon in September 2018:

 For me, the most motivating aspect of this subject was the idea of giving impulses to a system that improves the common understanding of all involved individuals.
-In my past, I’ve had – like probably every person in their own professional life – made some bad experiences in this area.
+In the past, I’ve had some bad experiences in this area - like probably everyone in their own professional life.

 Based on the ideas and impulses from our talk, after a great talk by Udo Wiegärtner and Doris Dietz at Manage Agile 2018 on the topic “Und Augenhöhe geht doch …” (Youtube Video) I saw further opportunities.
 The idea presented in the talk is based on the concept of a Business Model Canvas: create a canvas for employee reviews to improve them.
-I found this idea so inspiring that I created a first draft for my then-employer’s employee reviews in a self-organized system.
+I found this idea inspiring, so I made a first draft for my then-employer’s employee reviews in a self-organized system.
 I then refined this with my colleagues and brought it into the company.
-The employee reviews conducted with it had a great and more consistent structure, which was a great support for the actual development and performance reviews.
-The approach helped both the “leaders” (note: we designed the concept of “leader” differently at Europace as part of the self-organization) and the colleagues to gain a deeper and good understanding of the previous year.
+The employee reviews conducted with it had a significant and more consistent structure, greatly supporting the actual development and performance reviews.
+The approach helped both the “leaders” (note: we designed the concept of “leader” differently at Europace as part of the self-organization) and the colleagues to gain a deeper and better understanding of the previous year.

 Real example from 2018